NPE Runn Review

 There are several alternative ways to get a treadmill or running speed while running indoors.
 It depends on what end-use you want an alternative for.
 Treadmill running speed can come from any of these.

-2. IF YOU ALREADY HAVE A HIGH-END GARMIN: Use Garmin ‘Virtual Run’ mode – certain higher-end Garmins will broadcast heart rate, speed and cadence to Zwift using BLE thanks to a firmware update in Jan 2020.
+- IF YOU ALREADY HAVE A HIGH-END GARMIN: Use Garmin ‘Virtual Run’ mode – higher-end Garmin watches broadcast heart rate, speed and cadence to Zwift over Bluetooth.

-3. COST: Zwift (Milestone) Pod – This is a nice Zwift product, and it’s cheap but sometimes fiddly to pair and keep working.
+- COST: Zwift (Milestone) Pod – This is a nice Zwift product, but it’s affordable, albeit sometimes fiddly to pair and keep working.
 It will not broadcast ANT+ to older Garmins, and only one device can use the BLE channel (i.e. Zwift), so it will never simultaneously support Zwift and your newer Garmin/Polar/app/Suunto.

 Of those five options, I would only recommend considering options 1 & 2…or NPE’s Runn!